Mandatory reporters: What to report and when

 Deciding to make a report and using the MRG

-You must make a report to Family and Community Services (FACS) when you have current concerns about the safety, welfare and wellbeing of a child for any of the following reasons:
+You must make a report to Communities and Justice (DCJ) when you have current concerns about the safety, welfare and wellbeing of a child for any of the following reasons:

 - the basic physical or psychological needs of the child or young person are not being met (neglect)